avmoore000/DeepSample/README.md

 - Added working implementation of spectrum flux algorithm.
 - Created utility library to abstract away some of the workflow from the driver programs.
 - Implemented cepstrum and complex cepstrum algorithms
+-

+Week of March 7 2020
-- TO DO:  Update ANN to process data from the audio segmentation algorithms
+- TO DO:  Update ANN to process data from the audio segmentation algorithms Research graph design
+	  Look into 2D FFT
+	  Create one build where all algorithms compile